 Subsidence Hits Close to Home: Brownwood Development

 A prime example of subsidence in our community is the former Brownwood development.
 Brownwood was a community founded in 1938 of about 500 single-family houses constructed on beautiful wooded lots along Galveston Bay.
 Brownwood was originally 10 feet above sea level, but by 1978, subsidence caused the ground to sink more than 8 feet.

 Twelve inches of rain fell on the subdivision in 1979, flooding the area.
 In 1983, Hurricane Alicia struck a final blow, and all homes in Brownwood were abandoned.

 Today, the swampy area has been converted to the Baytown Nature Center.

 What can we do to prevent subsidence?

-Population and water usage in our area continues to grow, which is why our projects are critical to supply a plentiful surface water source to the area while reducing groundwater pumpage.
+Population and water usage in our area continues to grow.
+Our projects are critical to supply a plentiful surface water source to the area.

 You can partner with us to prevent subsidence by conserving water in your home and outdoors.